 Black History Month is the month that is dedicated to recognizing and celebrating the remarkable achievements made by African Americans.
-Achievements that are very often overlooked or purposefully not given the recognition they deserve, largely due to a mixture of white pride and racism.
+Achievements that are very often overlooked or purposefully not given the recognition they deserve.
 So, is there any better way to celebrate Black History Month than with movies that give a new and insightful look into some of the most important black leaders?
 Of course.
-But if you’re like me and don’t have the time or the money to celebrate BHM in a more reverent way, then these two movies will be sufficient.
+But if you’re like me and don’t have the time or the money to celebrate BHM in a more reverent way, then these two programs will suffice.

 1. Who Killed Malcolm X?
 (Netflix)